Tropical gnatcatcher: Distribution and ecology

 The nominate group if found from north-eastern Brazil (the Caatinga region), west through the Amazon Basin, and north to the Guianas, northern Venezuela and northern Colombia (including the valleys of Magdalena and Cauca).
 The bilineata group is found from north-western Peru, through the Chocó and Central America, to southern Mexico.
-The Marañón gnatcatcher is restricted to the Marañón valley in northern Peru.

 Both the nominate and the bilineata group are found in a wide range of wooded habitats, ranging from the arid woodland and scrub (such as the Caatinga in Brazil) to humid forest (such as the various types of humid forest in the Amazon).
 They are mainly found in lowlands below an altitude of 1000 m, but the taxon maior, which is restricted to dry woodland and scrub, is found at altitudes of 200 to 2700 m.

 In dense humid forest, it is typically found at canopy height, but it is commonly seen at lower levels in more open habitats.
 The tropical gnatcatcher gleans spiders and their eggs, beetles, caterpillars and other insects from outer twigs and foliage.
 Moving about alone or in pairs, it often joins mixed-species feeding flocks with tanagers, New World warblers and honeycreepers.

 The nest is a small cup like that of a hummingbird, constructed from vegetable fibres 6.5 to 28 ft high on a tree branch.
 The female lays two or three brown-spotted white eggs in May and June.

 This is a curious bird and unafraid of humans; this behavior renders it vulnerable to predators, however.
 Even omnivorous mammals as small as the common marmoset (Callithrix jacchus) will eagerly plunder tropical gnatcatcher nests in the undergrowth – perhaps more often during the dry season when fruits are scarce – despite the birds' attempts to defend their offspring.

 Conservation status

 In general, this species is common and widespread throughout most of its range.
 Consequently, it is considered to be of least concern by BirdLife International and IUCN.
 In the Amazon, this species is primarily associated with relatively open habitats (e.g. Várzea Forest), resulting in it being rather local.
 It may benefit from the opening of the forest caused by deforestation, at least as long as some stands of trees remain.
-The Marañón gnatcatcher remains common, but is restricted to a small region with extensive habitat destruction.
 Three other taxa with highly restricted distributions may be threatened, these being anteocularis of the Magdalena Valley (Colombia), daguae of the Cauca Valley (Colombia), and cinericia of Coiba Island (Panama).